babel/website/_posts/2017-09-05-planning-for-7.0.md

 > [babel/babel#4630](https://github.com/babel/babel/issues/4630)

 `*.js` configuration files are fairly common in the JavaScript ecosystem.
-ESlint and Webpack both allow for `.eslintrc.js` and `webpack.config.js` configuration files, respectively.
+ESLint and Webpack both allow for `.eslintrc.js` and `webpack.config.js` configuration files, respectively.

 Writing configuration files in JavaScript allows for dynamic configuration, making it possible to write a single configuration file that can adapt to different environments programmatically.